linux-system-roles/network/README.md

 option.
 The default value is an empty list.
 Each route is a dictionary with the following
 entries: `network`, `prefix`, `gateway` and `metric`. `network` and `prefix` together specify the destination network.
 CIDR notation or network mask notation are not supported yet.
-If the boolean option `route_append_only` is `True`, the specified routes are appended to the existing routes, if it is `False` (default), the current routes are replaced.
-Setting this option to `True` without setting `route` has the effect of preserving the current static routes.
+If the boolean option `route_append_only` is `yes`, the specified routes are appended to the existing routes, if it is `no` (default), the current routes are replaced.
+Setting this option to `yes` without setting `route` has the effect of preserving the current static routes.
 The boolean option `rule_append_only` works in a similar way for routing rules.
 Note that there is no further support for routing rules at the moment, so this option serves merely the purpose of preserving the current routing rules.
 Note also that when